-Industrial Prototypes & Production Using 3D Printing and Additive Manufacturing
+Industrial Prototyping & Production Using 3D Printing and Additive Manufacturing

 ProtoCAM specializes in industrial rapid prototyping and 3D printing/additive manufacturing for industrial applications.
-Past ProtoCAM projects include industrial parts prototypes, industrial components, and physical prototypes for industrial applications.
+Past industrial projects we’ve helped bring to life include parts & prototypes, industrial components, and physical prototypes for industrial applications.
 ProtoCAM has produced industrial prototypes for many major industrial manufacturers and their suppliers, including valves, pumps, gears, bearings, and hydraulic equipment.
-The company’s vast experience in rapid prototyping and production for industrial applications makes ProtoCAM the clear choice for industrial projects.
+Our vast experience in rapid prototyping and production for industrial applications makes ProtoCAM the clear choice for industrial projects.

-ProtoCAM’s customers have used its rapid prototyping services and 3D printing/additive manufacturing capabilities to create a wide variety of industrial parts both small and large and in many different materials.
-Customers include manufacturers and designers of tractors, valves, pumps, lifts, trucks, robotics, custom assembly equipment, and many more.
-Here are a few examples:
+ProtoCAM’s customers have used our rapid prototyping services and 3D printing/additive manufacturing capabilities to create a wide variety of industrial parts, both small and large, and in a variety of different materials.
+Our customers include manufacturers and designers of tractors, valves, pumps, lifts, trucks, robotics, custom assembly equipment, and many more.
+Examples of our industrial work include:

 - Robotics parts